openedx/docs.openedx.org/source/documentors/references/templates/doc_concept_template.rst

 External Links
 --------------

-You can have `inline links <https://docs.openedx.org/en/latest/documentors/references/quick_reference_rst.html#linking>`_ and `indirect links`_, that are useful if you want to link to the same thing multiple times, or if the URL is really long and you want things to read more cleanly.
+You can use `inline links <https://docs.openedx.org/en/latest/documentors/references/quick_reference_rst.html#linking>`_ or `indirect links`_.
+Indirect links are useful if you want to link to the same thing multiple times, or if the URL is really long and you want the raw RST to read more cleanly.

 .. _Indirect links: https://docs.openedx.org/en/latest/documentors/references/quick_reference_rst.html#linking